JarrodCrockett/vacation-selection-app/Readme.md

 git push origin main
 ```

-This is a meteor app, so you'll need meteor js installed locally.
+This is a meteor app, so you'll need meteor js installed locally, and then you'll need to `meteor npm i`.
 To run the app, just `meteor` and then visit http://localhost:3000.

 When your app is ready, we'll deploy it to Meteor Galaxy via the GitHub repo and link it on our samples page on the dome.software site.
 We'll use one of their tiny Mongo dbs and adjust settings as necessary.